 You gain purchasing power when your money buys more things than it did before without having to make any more money.

 For example, if bitcoin succeeds, 1 bitcoin today may buy 10 bitcoin’s worth of things in five years…even though you still have only 1 bitcoin.
 Everything else got cheaper compared to bitcoin.

 You will not have to sell your bitcoin to get this benefit.
 You simply buy things with bitcoin.
 In fact, you will not even notice your gains until you look back and realize how much more you can buy than you could before.

 Most people would not consider this a feature of investing, because it doesn’t actually produce new wealth.
 I consider it a very overlooked and under-appreciated benefit of buying cryptocurrency as an investment.

-Imagine your $1 bill can one day buy a $100 dinner.
+Imagine your $1 bill could buy a $50 dinner one day.
 Wouldn’t you consider holding onto that dollar?

 You can never expect that result from your local currency.
 Haven’t you noticed that you always need to make more money each year simply to keep up your lifestyle, even though you get tax cuts and pay raises?